Classics (2022 - 2024)

 History of Greek architecture from the archaic through the Hellenistic periods (eighth to first centuries B.C.E.).
 Provides a chronological survey of the Greek architectural tradition from its Iron Age origins, marked by the construction of the first all-stone temples, to its radical transformation in the late Hellenistic period, most distinctively embodied in the baroque palace architecture reflected in contemporary theatre stage-buildings.
 The lectures, accompanying images, and readings present the major monuments and building types, as well as such related subjects as city planning and urbanism, building methods, and traditions of architectural patronage.

 CLASS-UA 354 Identical to ARTH-UA 105.
-Prerequisite: permission of the instructor.
+No prerequisite.
 Offered periodically.
 4 points.

 History of Roman architecture from the Hellenistic to the early Christian periods (first century B.C.E. to sixth century C.E.).
 Provides a chronological survey of Roman architecture from its early development against the background of the Greek and Etruscan traditions to the dramatic melding of the divergent trends of late antiquity in the great Justinian churches of Constantinople and Ravenna.
 The lectures, accompanying images, and readings present the major monuments and building types, as well as such related subjects as city planning and urbanism, Roman engineering, and the interaction between Rome and the provinces.